Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

 Having established that the model indeed allows for sufficient cooling of neutrinos, we now examine how this mechanism manifests in cosmological observations.

 We perform a Bayesian analysis of the cosmological impact of our model with Planck-2018 dataset (temperature, polarization, and lensing)~\cite{Planck:2019nip,Planck:2018lbu} and DESI year-I data~\cite{DESI:2024mwx}.
 We focus on two scenarios, assuming one or two flavors of $\chi$ with maximal neutrino cooling (cf.~Fig.~\ref{fig:1e-1scan}).
-These two benchmarks are cosmologically equivalent to flavor-specific neutrino self-interactions, whereas we comment on flavor-universal interactions later.
-From Eq.~\eqref{eq:Neffnu}, when the thermalization of $\nu-\chi$ is efficient, their contributions to $N_{\rm eff}$ after equilibration are given by\footnote{$N_\chi$ and $N_\nu$ are abbreviations of the effective number of dof $N_{\rm eff}^\chi$ and $N_{\rm eff}^\nu$, respectively.
-In the cosmological analysis, we fixed the total $N_{\rm eff}^{\rm tot} = 3.044$ from NLO calculations~\cite{Bennett:2020zkv}.
-For brevity we treat $N_{\rm eff}^{\rm tot} = 3$ for the notations in the paper. }
+These two benchmarks are cosmologically equivalent to flavor-specific neutrino self-interactions, and we comment on flavor-universal interactions later.
+From Eq.~\eqref{eq:Neffnu}, when the thermalization of $\nu-\chi$ is efficient, their contributions to $N_{\rm eff}$ after equilibration are given by\footnote{$N_\chi$ and $N_\nu$ are abbreviations of the effective number of d.o.f. $N_{\rm eff}^\chi$ and $N_{\rm eff}^\nu$, respectively.
+In the cosmological analysis, we fixed the total $N_{\rm eff}^{\rm tot} = 3.044$ following state-of-the-art calculations~\cite{Akita:2020szl, Froustey:2020mcq, Bennett:2020zkv}.
+For notational brevity, we treat $N_{\rm eff}^{\rm tot} = 3$ in Eq.~\eqref{eq:N2}. }

-In the cosmological analysis $N_\nu$ neutrinos are free-streaming and $N_\chi$ dark radiations are self-interacting with the self-interaction rate of $\Gamma_\chi \propto G_{\rm eff}^2T_\chi^5$.
-The details of the cosmological analysis are given in the Supplemental Section D. In Fig.\,\ref{fig:mcmc} and Table\,\ref{tab:numbers}, we summarize the results.
+In the cosmological analysis, $N_\nu$ neutrinos are free-streaming and $N_\chi$ dark radiations are self-interacting with the self-interaction rate $\Gamma_\chi \propto G_{\rm eff}^2T_\chi^5$.
+See~{\it Supplemental} Sec.
+IV for details of the cosmological analysis.
+In Fig.~\ref{fig:mcmc} and Table~\ref{tab:numbers}, we summarize the results.